 Coming from a family that works in special education, Breanna has been around children with Autism and other special needs since she was young.
 Inspired by these experiences, she went on to receive her Bachelor of Science in Psychology from San Diego State University, and then her Master’s in Teaching with an emphasis in Applied behavior Analysis.
 She joined B.E.S.T.
 Services, Inc. in 2007 and was promoted to Advising Tutor in 2008, and then to Regional Manager of San Diego and Riverside Counties in June of 2011.
 She received her BCBA in 2013.
-Currently, Breanna is in the process of transitioning to join the East Coast team in North Carolina and Virginia, in February 2016.
+Breanna transferred to the East Coast in February 2016.

 E-mail Breanna Anderson at firstname.lastname@example.org.

 Kelly has been working in the field of Applied Behavior Analysis and Autism the last three years.
 After completing her Bachelor of Arts in Psychology from Chaminade University, she started working as a Behavior Therapist II at a center-based autism program and was quickly promoted to a Lead Therapist.
 From there, she moved to Northern California and worked as a Behavior Assistant for a new Early Intervention program before finally settling in Virginia.

 Kelly started working with B.E.S.T.
 Service in 2010 as a tutor and was promoted to a Senior Case Advisor for the Virginia and North Carolina areas.
 She is currently pursuing further education and wants to become a Board Certified Behavior Analyst.